Olivia Langdon Clemens

-Olivia Langdon Clemens (November 27, 1845 – June 5, 1904) was the wife of the American author Samuel Langhorne Clemens, better known as Mark Twain.
+Olivia Langdon Clemens (November 27, 1845 – June 5, 1904) was the wife of the American author Samuel Langhorne Clemens, better known under his pen name Mark Twain.

 Early life

 Olivia Langdon was born in 1845 in Elmira, New York, to Jervis Langdon and Olivia Lewis Langdon.
 Her childhood home from 1847 to 1862 was the building at what is now 413 Lake Street.
 Jervis was a very wealthy coal businessman.
 The family was religious, reformist, and abolitionist.
 Olivia, called Livy, was educated by a combination of home tutoring and classes at Thurston's Female Seminary and Elmira Female College.
 Her health was poor.
 She was an invalid for part of her teenage years (about six years), and she suffered from what was probably tuberculosis myelitis or Pott's disease.
 She continued to have health problems throughout her life.

 Courtship and wedding

-Langdon met Samuel Clemens in December 1867, through her brother Charles.
+Langdon met Samuel Clemens in December 1867, through her brother Charles, whom he had met on a voyage to the Holy Land aboard the ship Quaker City, as recounted in the book 'The Innocents Abroad'.
+Clemens later claimed to have fallen in love at first sight with Olivia based solely on her photograph.
 On their first date they attended a reading by Charles Dickens, in New York City.
 Clemens, ten years older than Olivia, courted her throughout 1868, mainly by letter.
 She rejected his first proposal of marriage, but they became engaged two months later, in November 1868.
-Clemens was quoted later as saying, "I do believe that young filly has broken my heart.
+Clemens was quoted later as saying: "I do believe that young filly has broken my heart.
 That only leaves me with one option, for her to mend it."
 The engagement was announced in February 1869, and in February 1870, they were married.
 The wedding was in Elmira, and the ceremony was performed by the Congregational ministers Joseph Twichell and Thomas K. Beecher.